mirage335/freecad-converter/README.md

 Code is intentionally kept fairly simple and self-explanatory.
 Any code/functions/variables placed in 'ops' or 'ops.sh' files will be 'included' by ubiquitous_bash.sh near the end of the script, overriding any code concatenated by 'compile.sh' .

+# Workarounds

+As exported, OBJ files may not include complete color information, as might be expected from typical STEP format ('with colors') export results.
+This may be due to assemblies created with 'a2plus' and similar not separately including every shape, among other possible causes.
+In any case, by default, complete color information is not guaranteed with OBJ export, partly because this would involve code that may be unreliable/complicated, and also because the results may be ultimately undesirable where only a single part is exported in most cases.

+Complex assemblies may be exported to OBJ with complete color information...

+* Latest FreeCAD compiled from repository source code required - 6e60870ebcb2df018adb7a1281c00dde87750f11 has been tested with full TazIntermediate model .
+* Select 'Part' workbench.
+Select all desired parts/shapes.
+Click icon to create 'Compound'.
+* Select 'Mesh Design' workbench.
+Select previously created 'Compound'.
+From top menu bar, 'Meshes -> Create mesh from shape'.
+* Meshing options - Standard, 1mm 'surface deviation', 15deg 'angular deviation', YES (checked) to 'Apply face colors to mesh', YES (checked) to 'Define segments by face colors' .
+Click 'OK'.
+* Hide previously created 'Compound'.
+Colors should still be visible, included on mesh object.
+* Select resulting mesh object.
+From top menu bar, 'Meshes -> Export mesh'.
+Save as type 'Alias Mesh (*.obj).

+Beware the resulting file may not show color information in some programs, such as MeshLab, but will in others, such as GravitySketch.
+Additionally, although the same format would not result in a '.mtl' file from the 'File -> Export' menu, in this case, it should.

 # Safety

 DANGER: Recursive program .
 Use with as much care as 'rm' or any other recursive delete/modify program .